Chief Executive - David Liley

 Will Anjos – Project Coordinator

 Will is an experienced project manager who previously worked at a national office supplies company.
-He has lived in Brighton for 25 years and set up Brighton Soup in 2015, helping to provide community funding for local projects.
+Originally from London, he has lived in Brighton for over 30 years and set up Brighton Soup in 2015, helping to provide community funding for local projects.

 He also works at Volunteering Matters on their Lifelines project which helps to create volunteer-led activities for older people across the city.